RedMadRobot/input-mask-android/README.md

 Mask.getOrCreate("[999][.][99]", listOf(Notation('.', ".,", true)))
 ```

-For your convinience, `MaskedTextChangedListener` and its children now contains a `customNotations` constructor parameter to pass your custom notations to the `Mask` instance inside.
+For your convenience, `MaskedTextChangedListener` and its children now contains a `customNotations` constructor parameter to pass your custom notations to the `Mask` instance inside.

 Please note, that you won't have autocompletion for any of your custom symbols.
 For more examples, see below.